-The Code of Ethics for the Company's directors, officers and employees was attached as Exhibit 14 to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2011 and is available on the Company's website.
+The Code of Ethics for the Company's directors, officers and employees was attached as Exhibit 14 to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2021 and is available on the Company's website.
+In the event that the Company amends any of the provisions of, or grants a waiver under, the Code of Ethics that requires disclosure under the applicable law or SEC rules, it intends to disclose such amendment or waiver on its website.